How Freelancers Are Taxed in Portugal (Simple Guide)

 Pagamentos por Conta (Advance Tax Payments)

 Like withholding tax, these payments are not an additional tax.
-These are advance payments of IRS made during the following year, based on the tax calculated from your previous return.
+These are advance payments of IRS made during the year, based on the tax calculated from your previous tax returns.

 They are typically paid in three instalments during the year (July, September and December).

-When the final IRS is assessed, the amounts already paid through pagamentos por conta are deducted.
+When the final IRS is assessed, the advance tax payments already paid are deducted.
 If the advance payments exceed the final tax due, the difference is refunded.
 If they are lower, the remaining balance must be paid.

 When an accountant becomes “worth it” for freelancers